 Three Groups in Trieste operate in the field of cardiovascular disease.
 The Molecular Medicine Group (Giacca) aims to identify proteins and microRNAs controlling vascular and cardiac functions that might also be exploited for the therapy of cardiovascular disorders.

-Two Groups in Trieste and two in New Delhi study the molecular and cellular mechanisms of the immune response to pathogens and cancer.
+Two Groups in Trieste and three in New Delhi study the molecular and cellular mechanisms of the immune response to pathogens and cancer.

 In Trieste, the RNA Biology Group (Baralle) has a long-standing interest in the elucidation of the molecular mechanisms that control processing of human genes and their relevance for human disease.